na-stewart/sanic-security/README.md

 sanic-security comes with two protocols for authorization: role based and wildcard based permissions.

-* Role-based access control (RBAC) is a policy-neutral access-control mechanism defined around roles and privileges.
+Role-based access control (RBAC) is a policy-neutral access-control mechanism defined around roles and privileges.
 The components of RBAC such as role-permissions, user-role and role-role relationships make it simple to perform user assignments.

-* Wildcard permissions support the concept of multiple levels or parts.
+Wildcard permissions support the concept of multiple levels or parts.
 For example, you could grant a user the permission `printer:query`.
 The colon in this example is a special character used to delimit the next part in the permission string.
 In this example, the first part is the domain that is being operated on (printer), and the second part is the action (query) being performed.
+This concept was inspired by [Apache Shiro's](https://shiro.apache.org/static/1.7.1/apidocs/org/apache/shiro/authz/permission/WildcardPermission.html) implementation of wildcard based permissions.

 Examples of wildcard permissions are:

   ```
   admin:add,update,delete